English ship Nonsuch (1646): Service in the Commonwealth Navy

 In 1650 she was under Captain John Mildmay for service on the west coast, then she went to the Mediterranean with Penn's squadron in 1651.
 At the Battle of Kentish Knock she was a member of Robert Blake's Fleet of sixty-eight ships on 28 September 1652.
 In late 1652 she came under command of Captain Thomas Penrose.
 At the Battle off Portland she was a member of Robert Blake's Fleet of eighty-four ships from 18 to 20 February 1653.
 This British victory secured control over the English Channel.
 The Dutch lost eight warships and forty merchant vessels.
 In the Battle of the Gabbard she was a member of Blue Squadron, Centre Division, still under the command of Penrose, on 2/3 June 1653.
 The British were victorious on the first day.
 When Admiral Tromp attempted to attack again on the 3rd he withdrew when a squadron of eighteen ships arrived under the command of Robert Blake.
 This fight was followed by the Battle of Scheveningen where she was a member of Blue Squadron, Centre Division on 31 July 1653.
 In 1656/57 she was under Captain John Wooters with Robert Blake's Fleet.
 In 1660 she was under Captain Ambrose Smith until he died then Captain John Parker on 27 March 1661.
 He was still in command for the Restoration of Charles II.

 Service after the Restoration 1661

-With Captain Parker in Command she sail with the Earl of Sandwich's Squadron to Tangiers.
+With Captain Parker in Command she sailed with the Earl of Sandwich's Squadron to Tangiers.
 She was with Sir John Lambert's squadron in the Mediterranean during the winter of 1661/62.
 On 19 March 1664 she was under the command of Captain Nicholas Parker with Sir Thomas Allin's squadron in the Mediterranean.
 Captain Philip Bacon took command on 4 November 1664.